-There are two major types of veneers that differ based on the materials and how they are made.
+Two major types of veneers differ based on the materials and how they are made.

-The second type of veneers are composite resin veneers.
+The second type of veneer is composite resin veneer.
 They are made directly in your mouth, similar to white fillings.
-Composite veneers can improve the colour, shape and alignment of the teeth to produce a more appealing smile.
+Composite veneers can improve the teeth’ colour, shape, and alignment to produce a more appealing smile.
 Composite veneers usually require little or no shaping of your natural teeth.

 A dental crown or ‘cap’ is placed on top of a broken-down tooth to restore its shape.
 It encircles the remaining tooth and restores the integrity of the tooth.

-Tooth decay can lead to extensive damage to the tooth, leaving little amount of tooth above the gum.
-Such weakened teeth are more likely to breakdown further during chewing.
+Tooth decay can lead to extensive damage to the tooth, leaving only a little bit of tooth above the gum.
+Such weakened teeth are more likely to break down further during chewing.
 Imagine the amount of force on your tooth when crunching down on peanuts.
 So, these broken-down teeth need to be strengthened and protected, so you can chew comfortably without the fear of breaking the tooth.

 Crowns can be made from gold, zirconia, porcelain and metal fused to porcelain.
-The selection of the material usually depends on the location of the tooth in the mouth, aesthetic needs and the load tooth needs to withstand during eating and other habits.
+The material selection usually depends on the location of the tooth in the mouth, aesthetic needs and the loaded tooth needs to withstand during eating and other habits.